softchris/golang-book/01-basics/05-loops/README.md

  }
 ```

 `arr` is defined as an array and then the `range` construct is used to loop over the array.
-For each iteration, the current index is being assigned to `i` and the array item is assigned to `s`.
+For each iteration, the current index is assigned to `i` and the array item is assigned to `s`.
 An output of the above code will look like so:

 ```output
 index: 0, item: arg1